-Pregnancy toxaemia in ewes.
+When a vet may need to be called Pregnancy toxaemia in ewes.
 Primary cause is undernutrition in late pregnancy.
 Anything that interrupts feed intake may induce the disease.
 Early signs are difficult to detect and the usual course lasting 2-5 days includes listlessness, inappetence, grinding teeth, blindness, collapse and lastly coma and death.
 Early in the disease treat with gentle handling and an oral propylene glycol treatment see the clinic for products like Head Start and Ketol.
 Palatable feed, water and shelter are imperative.
 Try and avoid having ewes obese in early pregnancy and provide adequate good feed during the last 6 weeks of pregnancy.

-Low magnesium- grass staggers
+Hypomagnesia- grass staggers

+A condition characterized by low magnesium.
 Apparently normal grazing animals suddenly gallop around appear blind and collapse convulsing and death follows in a few hours.
 Less affected animals are hypersensitive.
 Milk fever due to low calcium also occurs.
 Intravenous magnesium/calcium solutions are treatment.
 Shelter, a salt lick and hay should be provided.
-Headstart can be dosed orally.

-Parturient Paresis in ewes
+Parturient Paresis in ewes-

-Milk fever is caused by low calcium.
+Milk fever is caused by low hypocalcemia.
 Occurs 6 weeks before to 10 weeks after lambing.
 Onset is sudden after changes in food, weather or condition enforcing starving.
 Early signs are excitability followed by dullness, regurgitation, coma then death.

 Treatment is calcium solution intravenous ideally or at least under the skin.
 Handle to sheep with care and avoid predisposing causes.
-Headstart can be dosed orally.